crazy-max/docker-matomo/README.md

 * GeoLite data created by [MaxMind](http://www.maxmind.com) for geolocation.
 * Cron to archive Matomo reports and update GeoLite data.
+* Plugins and config are kept across upgrades of this image.
 * [SSMTP](https://github.com/alterrebe/docker-mail-relay) for SMTP relay to send emails.

 ### From docker-compose